cytopia/devilbox/README.md

 [![Build Status](https://travis-ci.org/cytopia/devilbox.svg?branch=master)](https://travis-ci.org/cytopia/devilbox) [![Technology](https://img.shields.io/badge/technology-Docker-orange.svg)](https://www.docker.com/) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-The devilbox is a modern and highly customizable drop-in replacement for [XAMPP](https://www.apachefriends.org).
+The devilbox is a modern and highly customizable alternative for [XAMPP](https://www.apachefriends.org).
 It is based on `docker-compose` with presets for all kinds of versions for webservers, database servers and php.

 Configuration is not necessary, as everything is pre-setup with mass virtual hosting.